When was the last time you were asked if you knew how to cook buckwheat?

 When was the last time you thought about cooking buckwheat, or what it is even?

-If you are in search of a new and different grain look no further.
+If you are in search of a new and different grain type food for your table, look no further.

 What is Buckwheat?

-Despite its name, is not at all related to wheat even though it can be used to create a flour.
+Despite its name, it is not at all related to wheat and is entirely gluten free.

-It is full of nutrition, versatile in its uses, and good for people who want a gluten free diet.
+It is full of nutrition, versatile in its uses, and good for people who want to reduce gluten in their diets.

-It can be eaten in place of wheat, barley, oats, or rye.
+It can be easily substituted in the place of wheat, barley, oats, or rye.

 Is Buckwheat Gluten Free?

 Yes!
-Buckwheat is absolutely gluten free, and a very good option for those who suffer from celiacs disease.
+Buckwheat is absolutely gluten free, and a very good option for those who suffer from celiac disease.